Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/manage-connectors.md

 ## View/restart connectors status

-1. Login to Klaw, ensure that you have the `MANAGE_CONNECTORS` permission.
+1. Log in to Klaw, ensure that you have the `MANAGE_CONNECTORS` permission.
 2. Navigate to the Synchronize menu and select **Manage connectors**.
 3. On this screen, you will be able to view the status of the